livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 * Outbound traffic to unadmitted peers is forbidden.
 * The Outgoing Engine must not persist outbound messages for retry.
 If persistence or resend is required, it belongs to State Manager and its sync policy.
-* Implicit retry, replay, or backoff behavior is forbidden unless explicitly defined by the protocol and invoked by the State Manager.
+* Implicit retry, replay, or backoff behavior is forbidden unless explicitly defined in `01-protocol/07-sync-and-consistency.md` and invoked by the State Manager, because transports remain best-effort per `01-protocol/08-network-transport-requirements.md`.
 * Cryptographic failure or transport failure must fail closed for that envelope.
 The envelope is not modified and not retried by this manager.

----

 ## 5. Transport surfaces and onion service lifecycle